korena/service-base/README.md

  unpacked packages at the root directory of the WAR, for the sake of completely elimination the need for JavaEE containers or standalone servlet containers on the deployment/development servers, and limiting Server requirements to a working JVM.
-So the java web application could be run by typing "java -jar webapp.war" in a commandline.
+So the java web application could be run by typing "java -jar webapp.war" in a command line.
 There are a couple of issues that make dealing with this project's setup a bit unconventional, and I am sure expert eyes can enhance and improve, your help is most welcome and appreciated!